 These include pillows, bed sheets, car seats, toys and hats.
 These items should be sealed in tight plastic bags for two weeks after sterilizing, washing and bleaching to ensure that any surviving lice have died.

-Olive or almond oil is also an effective smother for head lice.
-The oil can be used an effective remedy through the following steps:
+Using Olive oil for head lice is also an effective smother for these hair bugs.
+The oil can be used as an effective remedy through the following steps:

 - Generously apply olive or almond oil to your head prior to going to bed to sleep.